Justintime50/muffinscript/README.md

 ### Abstract Syntax Tree (AST)

-Defines the abstract supported syntax of the programming language (what is a string, what is a variable, etc).
+The AST is the recipe book for MuffinScript.
+It defines the basic ingredients like what counts as a string, a number, or a variable.

 ### Lexer (Tokenizer)

-Takes raw text and turns it into a list of tokens which are structured pieces of the programming language (keywords, numbers, strings, symbols).
+The lexer is the kitchen assistant.
+It takes raw text and chops it up into tokens by identifying keywords, numbers, strings, and symbols.

-- Takes `print("hello world")` and converts it into `print`, `(`, `"hello world"`, and `)`
+- Example: p("hello world") becomes p, (, "hello world", )
-- Detects errors in characters
+- Spots errors in characters
-- Should convert tokens to their most appropriate types
+- Converts tokens to their proper types

 ### Parser

-Parses the tokens from the Lexer.
+The parser is the chef who checks the recipe.
+It looks at the tokens and makes sure they follow MuffinScript’s grammar rules.

-- Grammar rules, defines what combos of tokens are valid
+- Decides which combinations of tokens are valid
-- Syntax errors detect issues
+- Catches syntax mistakes

 ### Interpreter

-Actually executes the program by traversing the AST.

-- Prints values, assigns variables, etc
+The interpreter is the baker.
+It reads the AST and actually runs your code by printing values, assigning variables, and more executing the code.

 ### TODO

-#### v0.1.0

-- BUG: line numbers for errors are off in `if` statements due to us buffering the entire block together
+- BUG: line numbers for errors are off in block statements (eg: `if`, `for`) due to us buffering the entire block and parsing it as one set of tokens instead of each line of tokens individually (the parser will only know the line number of the end of the block by the time it runs error checking)

-#### Future

 - Functions
 - Error handling
 - Imports